Skip to content ↓

 Children are encouraged to explore a range of genres, authors, structures and complexity of texts by:

-• Using a range of age-appropriate texts – each year group has a Reading Spine which includes poetry, classic texts, traditional tales, non-fiction and a range of fictional stories
+• Using a range of age-appropriate texts – each year group has a range of Core Texts which includes poetry, classic texts, traditional tales, non-fiction and a range of fictional stories

 • Being questioned in a way that will challenge the children and include a range of question types to suit the text